• Home

 Milkweed Pod Collection

-Please bring the dry, bug-free pods to the Wood SWCD office September 1-October 30.
+Please bring the dry, bug-free pods in a paper bag to the Wood SWCD office October 1-30.

 It is best to collect pods into paper bags.
 Avoid using plastic bags because they can allow mold to develop.
 It is recommended to wear disposable gloves when picking and handling pods.
 Ideally, it is recommended to leave at least 50 percent of the seed crop at a given site is left to allow for natural recruitment and regeneration of the native population the next growing season.
 There are situations where total collection can occur ie: if the field or area will be mowed completely or the area will be converted for crop or development.